metablaster/WindowsFirewallRuleset/docs/FAQ.md

 And then disable and re-enable your network adapter.

-This might not work if you're sharing your NIC with virtual switch with VM, in which case you'll need to release physical NIC in Hyper-V and re-share it again.\
+- If you use custom DNS software such as dnscrypt-proxy which modifies DNS entry of a NIC you'll need to add alternate DNS server to the NIC.

-If in addition you use VPN it might have to be re-applied as well.
+- If you're sharing your NIC with virtual switch in VM (ex.
+Hyper-V), you might need to release physical NIC in Hyper-V and re-share it again.

-This problem usually happens in cases such as network reset or manual renewal of IP via DHCP.
+- If you use VPN it might have to be re-applied or reconfigured as well.

 [Table of Contents](#table-of-contents)